googleapis/google-cloud-dotnet/PROCESSES.md

     This just avoids you having to look up the current version number if you don't already know it.
 If you want to look up the version number anyway, use `./prepare-release.sh show-version <api>`.

+    If the API you're releasing is part of a package group (multiple packages that need to be released together), the `increment-version` command will automatically increment all of them.

 3. If you want to perform an API surface comparison, run `./prepare-release.sh compare`.
 This will build the code